 Creating emissions with SMOKE that are ready for input to an AQM must always include merging the hourly emissions created during temporal processing with the gridding matrices and the speciation matrices.
-In addition, for point sources for CMAQ, creating the model-ready emissions must also include merging with the layer fractions (see Section 2.15.1, "Computing layer fractions for CMAQ" [82]), and for UAM-based models it must include creating the ASCII elevated file (see Section 2.15.2, "Creating an elevated-source file for UAM and CAM_X" [83]).
+In addition, for point sources for CMAQ, creating the model-ready emissions must also include merging with the layer fractions (see Section 2.14.1, "Computing layer fractions for CMAQ" [78]), and for UAM-based models it must include creating the ASCII elevated file (see Section 2.14.2, "Creating an elevated-source file for UAM and CAM_X" [79]).
 The Smkmerge program performs these processing steps using vector-matrix multiplication to combine the matrices and layer fractions with the hourly emissions vectors from the Temporal program.

-If the overall SMOKE processing setup includes running the nonroad mobile category (or other source categories) as separate runs (see Chapter 4, How to Use SMOKE [115], then Smkmerge cannot be used to combine all source categories into a single output file.
+If the overall SMOKE processing setup includes running the nonroad mobile category (or other source categories) as separate runs, then Smkmerge cannot be used to combine all source categories into a single output file.
 Instead, the Mrggrid program would combine the model-ready files from the individual source categories; for example, from separate SMOKE (including Smkmerge) runs for stationary area/nonpoint, nonroad mobile, windblown dust, wildfire, on-road mobile, and point sources.
 There is no limit to the number of model-ready files that Mrggrid can combine into a single model-ready file, and the input files can be 2-D or 3-D.